• Home page

 Montauban

-Nature lovers and families looking for a green odyssey for a picnic will find themselves at the Jardin des Plantes and its attractive arboretum.
+Nature lovers and families, looking for a green odyssey for a picnic, will meet at the Jardin des Plantes and its attractive arboretum.
 Around the center, eastern district of the city, is a magnificent Rose Garden with more than 12,000 specimens.
-The Parc du Treil extends over 13,000m2 , you can walk there to discover the Tarn and its banks and observe the island of Pissote on the Tarn.
+The Parc du Treil extends over 13,000m 2.
+We will walk there to discover the Tarn and its banks and observe the island of Pissote on the Tarn.

-For playful discoveries, the Victor Brun Natural History Museum presents collections of birds and mammals.
-The Montauban Toy Museum will delight children.
-The Paumadou Museum, or Mini Museum, will appeal to art lovers and anyone wishing to enrich their knowledge of art.
+For fun discoveries, the Victor Brun Natural History Museum presents collections of birds and mammals.
+The Montauban Toy Museum will enchant children.
+The Paumadou Museum, or Mini Museum, will please art lovers and anyone who wants to enrich their knowledge of art.

-Montauban also offers a selection of concert halls and shows, look at the programs on the city's website.
+Montauban also offers a selection of concert and performance halls.

 Montauban and its magnificent squares